 How true is this claim?

 It is a half-truth.
-NIN can only be generated when such 11-digit has been certified by the National Identity Management Commission (NIMC).
+NIN can only be generated when such 11-digit have been certified by the National Identity Management Commission (NIMC).

-If you a NIN that’s BVN-generated, dialling *346# will only return an error because it has not be validated by the commission.
+If you have a NIN that’s BVN-generated, dialling *346# will only return an error because it has not been validated by the commission.

 Interestingly, NIMC has made us understand that there are two types of NINs